kSiadat/mtDNA_project/posts/diary.md

 ### 2019-07-24
 It turns out that I should have had the program split up in to multiple configuration files and 'include' them (basically import them).
 Although the actual problem that was causing the error must have been me copying down the code from the tutorial wrong, because when running copy pasted code it worked fine.
 I also uninstalled strawberry perl 23-bit and installed 64-bit since my computer is 64-bit.

-Added more references to the diary
+Added more references to the diary, that had been sitting around commented out for a while

+Resized the labels on the diagrams to make them easier to read.
+I just guessed that size would be a parameter, but had to [look up](https://matplotlib.org/3.1.1/api/legend_api.html) about legend sizes and non absolute size values (passing "xx-large" instead of 20 for example).